 But how do you make sure your pins stand out?
 Here are some ways to start using Pinterest for business marketing:

 - Design vertical images: Tall images take up more real estate space on Pinterest.
 But the best aspect ratio is 600 px wide by 900 px high.

 - Use high-quality photos: There’s a lot of competition for attention on this platform.
 Your photos need to pop and entice someone to slow their scroll.

 - Add text-overlay: Give a little context to your content.
-If you want to get creative with this, you can design professional-looking Pinterest posts on Adobe Spark.
+If you want to get creative with this, you can design professional-looking Pinterest posts on Adobe Express.